crcass/devpool/README.md

 ## Motivation

 This project was an exercise to build a larger-scale, full-stack React website.
-I wanted to use this as an opportunity to become more familiar with libraries at tools that are being used in modern React apps.
+I wanted to use this as an opportunity to become more familiar with libraries and tools that are being used in modern React apps.

 ♥︎ cc